top of page

 What is it specifically about the medium of clay that you connect with as an artist?

-ISRAEL:The tactile aspect and the immediate freshness of the clay are irresistible, and the process is a metaphor for human life.
-There is an inherent paradox when working with so responsive a material as clay.
-Traces of touch – fingerprints, knuckle marks – are formed, moment by moment, with relentless fidelity.
-Such intimate contact of hand and clay remains far beyond the process, beyond even the life of the artist; it is a permanent record of impermanence.
+ISRAEL The tactile aspects and freshness of clay are irresistible, and the process is a metaphor for human life.
+There is an inherent paradox when working with such a responsive material.
+Traces of touch – fingerprints, knuckle marks – are formed with relentless fidelity.
+That intimate contact of hand and clay remains, beyond the process, beyond the life of the artist - a permanent record of impermanence.

 • Facebook Social Icon